 John Singer Sargent was commissioned in 1890 to paint murals inside the Boston Public Library.
 Libraries and many other public buildings sometimes have special art displayed as murals.

-The Washington DC Commission on the Arts and Humanities unveiled this mosaic which is display in the public Takoma Metro Rail Station.
+The Washington DC Commission on the Arts and Humanities unveiled this mosaic which is displayed in the public Takoma Metro Rail Station.
+Art displayed in public places can be viewed by many people.

 Churches were once showcases for the greatest art in the world.
 Many still have beautiful art on display.